What is a PET scan?

 How do I prepare for a PET Scan?

-- Bring a list of the medications that you are taking, brief medical history, and treatments that you have had (chemotherapy, radiation therapy, or surgery).
+- Bring a list of the medications that you are taking, a brief medical history, and treatments that you have had (chemotherapy, radiation therapy, or surgery).

-What to expect after the PET scan?
+What should I expect after the PET scan?